Stones on DECCA

 The Decca version is extremely rare and during the past few years, 2016 – 2019 only about one LP every second year has been on the market.
 The Decca letter that came together with the LP states that 200 copies were made.
 This has to be correct as the LP is not available anywhere.

 A much larger quantity was pressed in USA on London Records.
 It is not known how many they actually pressed but an estimation of 2000-2500 copies would not be far from that actual quantity.
-The US LP is also quite common, at least ten copies a year is for sale on the market.
+The US LP is also quite common, you can find one or more on sale on e-bay on any given day of the year.

 There is also the Record Mirror dated Nov 15th 1969 which has the LP on the cover with the headline “THIS IS THE COVER OF A NEW STONES ALBUM, BUT YOU CAN’T BUY IT!
-Find out on page 4 .
+Find out on PAGE FOUR .

 The article does confirm that 200 were pressed for promotional purposes.
 Record Mirror at the time took offence to the release believing it should be available to everyone being the record buying public and not understanding it’s promotional only intention. (comment by Peter Hinds).